ksumngs/HapLink.jl/.github/ISSUE_TEMPLATE/bug.md

 labels: bug
 ---

-> _Thanks for helping squash bugs in HapLink!_ :smile:
-> _This template is rather extensive._
+> _Thanks for helping squash bugs in HapLink! :smile: This template is rather
-> _Please fill out all that you can, but remember that this template_
+> extensive.
+Please fill out all that you can, but remember that this template
-> _is only a tool: if you feel that anything is not relavant, simply_
+> is only a tool: if you feel that anything is not relevant, simply leave it
-> _leave it blank._
+> blank._

 ## Behavior